ACCESS-NRI/access-nri-intake-catalog/docs/management/catalog.rst

   Intake-ESM datastore, this step is skipped.
 * If that fails, the translator will then look for the column name as an attribute on the source itself
-* If that fails, the translator will then look for the column name in the metadata attribute of the source
+* If that fails, the translator will then look for the column name in the :code:`metadata` attribute of the source

 The :code:`access_nri_intake.catalog.translators.DefaultTranslator` is appropriate for Intake-ESM datastore sources built using :code:`access_nri_intake.source.builders` because the schema used to validate